-This post is a transcript of ‘Five Megatrends Driving the Future of Medical Devices,’ a 30-minute webinar presented by Director of Design and Innovation Strategy, Ryan Chen, and Design Strategist, Anat Mooreville, PhD.
-Stream the webinar on-demand, below.
+This post is a transcript of ‘Five Megatrends Driving the Future of Medical Devices,’ a 30-minute webinar presented by Director of Design and Innovation Strategy, Ryan Chen, and Design and Innovation Strategist, Anat Mooreville, PhD.
+Stream the webinar on-demand, below, and download the whitepaper.

 At Bresslergroup, we’ve been researching the major shifts taking place in the healthcare industry that are expected to affect it for at least the next decade.

 In this webinar we’ll share our perspective on why innovation is so critical in the healthcare industry, and we’ll share a framework we’ve developed to help companies deliver better innovation.

 At Bresslergroup, the Design and Innovation Strategy team focuses on connecting business goals with customer needs to help our clients determine what their next innovation opportunity is.
 We have three objectives for Design and Innovation Strategy:

 - First: Strategic foresight, which better helps the company understand and prepare for the future of the industry, be it in three years or ten years.

 - Second: From that understanding, to help a company develop a product strategy to achieve that desirable future.

 - Third: To actualize on the strategy with tangible product innovation.